+August 20, 2007 DO-07-029

+MEMORANDUM

+TO: Designated Agency Ethics Officials

+FROM: Robert I. Cusick

+Director

-Memorandum dated August 20, 2007, from Robert I. Cusick, Director, to Designated Agency Ethics Officials Regarding Determining the Public Financial Disclosure Requirements for Non-Standard Pay Systems
+SUBJECT: Determining the Public Financial Disclosure

+Requirements for Non-Standard Pay Systems

-In recent years, a number of agencies have contacted the Office of Government Ethics (OGE) for help in determining how the public financial disclosure requirements apply to employees in non-standard pay systems (e.g., pay systems other than the familiar General Schedule and Senior Executive Service systems).
+In recent years, a number of agencies have contacted the Office of Government Ethics (OGE) for help in determining how the public financial disclosure requirements apply to employees in non-standard pay systems (e.g. pay systems other than the familiar General Schedule and Senior Executive Service systems).
 Until recently, OGE answered these questions on a case-by-case basis.
 However, in 2006, this Office conducted a more comprehensive review of this issue.
 Below is a summary of that review and the conclusions that were reached.